chrisxue815/canada-visa-processing-time/README.md

 This will show you the processing time for `visitor-outside-canada` in `US`.

+Parameters:
+* type (Required): Which visa type are you applying for?
+Go to the data sources below to see the full list of supported values.
-Go to the data sources below to see the full list of supported `type` and `country` values.
+* country (Required): Where are you applying from?
+Go to the data sources below to see the full list of supported values.
+* start (Optional): If provided, an anticipated visa approval date (start + processing time) is displayed on the page.

 # Data sources